jln13x/tailwindcss-highlights/README.md

 </p>
 ```
 \
 You can choose from different kinds of variants with `highlight-variant-{value}`.
-The available variants can be found in the [highlights](highlights)-folder or use your own variant e.g. `highlight-variant-[url(./path/to/custom-variant.svg)]`
+Check out the available variants on the [Preview](https://tailwindcss-highlights.hubatsch.dev/) or use your own variant e.g. `highlight-variant-[url(./path/to/custom-variant.svg)]`.

 ```html
 <p class="highlight highlight-indigo-600 highlight-variant-7">